pixi-loopkit/docs/docs/loops.md

 kit.addChild(rect);
 ```

-If not for the colors resetting back to their previous values, the motion once again looks continuous (magic!)
+If not for the colors resetting back to their previous values, the motion once again looks continuous.

 > Here's another keyboard shortcut: if you click into the square and pause it (you can pause/unpause with the Spacebar),
 > using Left/Right arrows will go between frames, 10 at a time.
 Shift+Left/Right will move one frame at a time.
 Try to find the exact spot where the loop ends (hint, at the frame 0 the top edge is red).

-> Also try hitting the R button - pretty cool what a simple square can do, eh?
+> Also try hitting the R button - pretty cool what a simple square can do!

 ## Making use of normalization to chase siblings

 > Normalized values is where you convert any arbitrary range to 0..1 interval.
 Check out [thinking in normalized values](/extra) if the concept is new to you!

-So let's use that sweet interpolation to get our squares chase thier siblings.
+So let's use that sweet interpolation to get our squares chase their siblings.
 In the example below, each square is trying to get to the position of the next element in the list (and the last one aims for the first).
-The squares have been laid out clockwise, starting at top-left!
+The squares have been laid out clockwise, starting at top-left.

 ```javascript
 import {LoopKit, Graphics} from "pixi-loopkit";